Skip to main content

 • Run kubectl get csidrivers.storage.k8s.io and check if csi.juicefs.com actually missing, if that is indeed the case, CSI Driver isn't installed at all, head to Installation.

-• If csi.juicefs.com already exists in the above csidrivers list, that means CSI Driver is installed, the problem is with CSI Node.
+• If csi.juicefs.com already exists in the above csidrivers list, that means CSI Driver is installed, the problem is with CSI Node, check its status:

-• There should be a CSI Node pod on the exact Kubernetes node where the application pod is running, if scheduling strategy has been configured for the CSI Node DaemonSet, or the node itself is tainted, CSI Node may be missing on such worker nodes.
+• A CSI Node Pod is expected on the node where the application Pod is running, if scheduling strategy has been configured for the CSI Node DaemonSet, or the node itself is tainted, CSI Node may be missing on some worker nodes, causing the "driver not found" issue;

 kubectl get ns <namespace> --show-labels